dgrotto/growingcitykids/_posts/2014-10-25-beginning.md

 #### I'm your host, David

 I'm a technologist by trade, but I don't specialize in anything in particular.
-I'm not "classical" trained and I am certainly not a programmer or software engineer.
+I'm not "classically" trained and I am certainly not a programmer or software engineer.
 My dad put himself through college as a car mechanic, so I have a bit of an advantage over those without direct exposure to those kinds of things.
 I love all things marine, especially knots.

 #### We're a family of five